PaulB-H/PaulB-H/README.md

 https://github.com/user-attachments/assets/e3def120-e68c-495e-90be-411744261e7d

-I got vHierachy/Folders/Inspector 2 during the sale and just got around to actually trying it, now I cant go back.
-It just a few pure QOL enhancements, a couple I particuarlly like are bookmarking things at the top of any tab, and the back/forward buttons in the inspector. vFavorites and vTabs are pretty handy too.
+I got vHierarchy/Folders/Inspector 2 during the sale and just got around to actually trying it, now I cant go back.
+It just a few pure QOL enhancements, a couple I particularly like are bookmarking things at the top of any tab, and the back/forward buttons in the inspector. vFavorites and vTabs are pretty handy too.

 ![vFolders2_vInspector2_vHierachy2_features](https://github.com/user-attachments/assets/6f1c4280-ff44-43f7-929a-66e27d11aaad)